opennms-forge/opennms-oca-github-plugin/README.md

 = TODOs

  * Authenticate at the service
- * Make repository, owner and keys configurable (properties file?)
- * Consider the fact that a pull request may contain multiple contributors (is not supported at the moment)
- * Make the code nice and clean
  * add comments
+ * Consider the fact that sometimes a commiter cannot be found
+ * remove TODOs in code
  * try